AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/managing-viewer-presets.md

   </tr>
   <tr>
    <td><strong>360 Video</strong></td>
-   <td><p>Use the 360/VR Video viewer to render equirectangular video for an immersive viewing experience of a room, property, location, landscape, or medical procedure.</p> <p>During playback on a flat display the user has control of the viewing angle; playback on mobile devices usually leverage their built-in gyroscopic controls.</p> <p>The viewer includes native support for the delivery of 360 video assets.
+   <td><p>Use the 360/VR Video viewer to render equirectangular video for an immersive viewing experience of a room, property, location, landscape, or medical procedure.</p> <p>During playback on a flat display, the user has control of the viewing angle.
+Playback on mobile devices uses their built-in gyroscopic controls.</p> <p>The viewer includes native support for the delivery of 360 video assets.
 By default, no additional configuration is necessary for viewing or playback.
 You deliver 360 Video using standard video extensions such as .mp4, .mkv, and .mov.
 The most common codec is H.264.</p> </td>
   </tr>
   <tr>
    <td><strong>Video</strong></td>